JRSaunders/ShardMatrix/README.md

 use ShardMatrix\ShardMatrix;

+#Our config file
-ShardMatrix::initFromYaml( __DIR__ . '/shard_matrix.yaml' );  #Our config file
+ShardMatrix::initFromYaml( __DIR__ . '/shard_matrix.yaml' );

-ShardMatrix::useGoThreadedForAsyncQueries();# Changes the service from PHP forking for asynchronous queries to GoThreaded
+#Changes the service from PHP forking for asynchronous queries to GoThreaded
+ShardMatrix::useGoThreadedForAsyncQueries();

+#Uses GoThreaded for asynchronous DB calls when we have to query all relevant shards
 ShardMatrix::setGoThreadedService( function () {
 	return new \ShardMatrix\GoThreaded\Client( '127.0.0.1', 1534, 'gothreaded', 'password' );
-} );  #Uses GoThreaded for asynchronous DB calls when we have to query all relevant shards
+} );

+#This overwrites the PdoCache Service that was using writing to file, and now instead uses Redis caching
 ShardMatrix::setPdoCacheService( function () {
 	return new \ShardMatrix\PdoCacheRedis( new \Predis\Client( 'tcp://127.0.0.1:6379' ) );
-} );  #This overwrites the PdoCache Service that was using writing to file, and now instead uses Redis caching
+} );

 ```